-Implementing and applying new technologies must be part of a plan and to be used most effectively this plan must be in line with the organizations goals and objectives.
-Many organizations will be aiming to cut costs, improve customer experiences, increase revenues or drive efficiencies.
+Implementing and applying new technologies must be part of a plan and to be used most effectively this plan must be in line with the organisations goals and objectives.
+Many organisations will be aiming to cut costs, improve customer experiences, increase revenues or drive efficiencies.

-Dependant on the requirement or goals of an organization different aspects of digitisation can be adopted.
+Dependant on the requirement or goals of an organisation different aspects of digitisation can be adopted.
 In many cases, cloud-based technologies will be used, primarily for speed, ease and aspects of automation.